-Restrictions on Tier 1 capital are as described in section E. 1.1.
-The sum of eligible capital in Tiers 2 and 3 may not exceed 20 percent of the Minimum capital requirement either.
-For the Group, this had a limiting effect at year-end 2017 and at year-end 2016.
-In the event of an increase in the Minimum Capital Requirement, the unused Tier 2 capital will reduce the negative effect on capital adequacy significantly.
+Restrictions on capital in group 1 are as described in section E. 1.1.

+The sum of eligible capital in Tiers 2 and 3 may not exceed 20 per cent of the minimum Solvency Capital Requirement either.
+For the Group, this had a limiting effect at year-end 2018 and at year-end 2017.
+In the event of an increase in the minimum Solvency Capital Requirement, the unused Tier 2 capital (NOK 13.7 billion) will reduce the negative effect on capital adequacy significantly.